cleong110/sign-language-gloss-utils/sign_language_gloss_utils/datasets/README.md

 ## ASL Citizen:

 * Participant 46 often repeats signs
 * Do NOT try to parse the gloss name from the filename, use the splits.
-Some of them have "seedGLOSS" pattern, some of them have don't match the metadata
+Some of them have "seedGLOSS" pattern, some of them have don't match the metadata.
+* One example: 11562742429028061-REMEMBER.mp4 (no variant number) is listed in the test.csv as REMEMBER2 (variant 2?), with ASL-LEX Code C_02_014.
+BUT ASL-LEX "remember_2" is "H_03_038".
+Make of that what you will.
 * there is one file with a very strange name: 4.7299129501965353e-7-seedSOUR in the ASL Citizen train split

 ## ASL Knowledge Graph